Calabi-Yau quotients with terminal singularities: General facts

 \begin{proof} The quotient $X/G$ has at most terminal singularities, so $G$ is small because its fixed locus is either empty or it has dimension $0$.
 If $q=0$ then, by Lemma (\ref{LEM:LTG}), $G$ is symplectic and, by definition it acts freely on $X$.
 Assume that there are fixed points.
 Using Lemma (\ref{LEM:CONTOSOB}) one has

 which is equal to

 by Theorem (\ref{THM:CONTI}).
 In the end

 $G$ is a subgroup of $\S(X)$ if and only if $r=0$ but this implies $q=0$.
 So, if there are fixed points, the action of $G$ is not symplectic.
-We can write $q$ as depending on $p$ in the following way $q=24p/(p^2-1)$.
-The only values of $p$ for which $q$ is a positive integer are $2,3$ and $5$, for which $q$ is $16,9$ and $5$, respectively. \end{proof}
+If we assume to have fixed points (and hence singular points on the quotient), we have that their number is given by The only values of $p$ for which $q$ is a positive integer are $2,3$ and $5$, for which $q$ is $16,9$ and $5$, respectively. \end{proof}

 As an easy consequence of the last theorem we have the following

 \begin{cor} Assume that $X$ is a Calabi-Yau threefold and that $G\leq \Aut(X)$ is a small group such that $X/G$ has at most terminal singularities.
 Then $|G|=2^a3^b5^c.$ \end{cor}